-- Enter Mode 4 as described under "Entering Programming Mode". - 2 Press the button (< 0.8Sec) once, to select your desired scaling.
+- Enter Mode 4 as described under "ENTERING and SELECTING a PROGRAMMING MODE". - Press the button (< 0.8Sec) once, to select your desired scaling.
 Note the color of the LED flashes. - 3 After you obtain the correct color of LED flashes, turn the unit off. - When powered on again, it will start up in Mode 1.
 It will remember your selected scaling.